calvintconnor/calvintconnor.github.io/_pages/resume.md

 # Calvin Connor

-Greensburg, PA | 740.921.4264 | calvintconnor@gmail.com
+## Greensburg, PA | 740.921.4264 | calvintconnor@gmail.com

 ### Experience

+IT Support Specialist | DR Technology Solutions 2024 - Present

+  • Served as first point of contact to diagnose and triage business IT problems by answering phones, emails, and tickets.
+Responsible for going onsite to install or repair customer infrastructure and software.
+  • Supported local businesses IT needs related to firewalls, networking and switching, VPNs, cyber security principles, antivirus, remote support, hardware, cloud infrastructure and backups, Windows Domains, and local server solutions.

-Technology Trainer | St. Clairsville Public Library 2021 - 2023
+Technology Trainer | St. Clairsville Public Library 2021 – 2023

-• Trained the public on how to use technology with classes, appointments, and educational Material and operated as the IT help desk for the library.
+  • Trained the public on how to use technology with classes, appointments, and educational materials ranging from complete beginner to advanced users.

-• Assisted the Network Admin in maintaining and securing the network.
+  • Assisted the Network Admin in maintaining and securing the network while also acting as IT help desk for any employee or patron technology related problems.

 ### Education